johnscillieri/psutil-nim/doc/linux/functions/disk_partitions.md

-# disk_partions
+# disk_partitions

-This function returns a type DiskUsage.
+This function returns a sequence of type DiskPartition.

 # The function
 ```nim